Looking for the right schools in Panama for your children in a foreign country can be a challenge.

 There are small private schools that cater to the neighborhood they are in.
 La Salle, El Javier, Maria Imaculada, Las Esclavas, St. Mary´s, Colegio Episcopal.

 The traditional catholic schools.
 La Salle, El Javier, Maria Imaculada, Las Esclavas, St. Mary´s, and Colegio Episcopal.

 The high-end bilingual schools.
 Academia Interamericana de Panama, El Colegio de Panama, The Oxford School, Balboa High School, ISP, and The Lincoln Academy.
 Many children from expats and multinational company workers go to these schools.

 There is also the Lycée Français Paul Gauguin where they teach in French.
 English and Spanish are then considered second languages and not given much attention.

 WHEN IS THE PANAMANIAN SCHOOL YEAR?

-When it comes to school year, it really depends on the school as the traditional Panamanian school year runs from March to December, taking their summer break during January and February for Carnavales.
+When it comes to the school year, it depends on the school.
+The traditional Panamanian school year runs from March to December.
+They then take their summer break during January and February for Carnavales.